Isabella Greenway: Congressional career

-Greenway was elected as Arizona's sole Representative to the 73rd Congress in 1932 to complete the unexpired term of resigning Rep. Lewis W. Douglas, who had been appointed the U.S director of the budget.
-She won reelection in 1934.
-On her fiftieth birthday she announced that she was retiring from public office.
-There was some expectation that had she run in the 1936 election, she would have been unopposed in both the primary and general elections.
-Though she broadly supported New Deal legislation during her terms in Congress, she demonstrated her political independence by breaking with the President over some issues of concern to veterans, an important part of her political base in Arizona.
+Though Greenway broadly supported New Deal legislation during her terms in Congress, she demonstrated her political independence by breaking with the President over some issues of concern to veterans, an important part of her political base in Arizona.
 She opposed legislation to reduce the pensions of World War I servicemen, funds for which FDR planned to shift to fund economic recovery programs.
-She also opposed some provisions of the Social Security Act, which she believed would be impossible to implement in the long term.
+She also opposed some provisions of the 1935 Social Security Act, which she believed would be impossible to implement in the long term.